shiwaforce/poco/README.md

 - **Git, SVN** support out of the box.
 - **Project Catalog, Multiple Catalogues**.
 Create your own project catalog.
 Organise and your projects without additional tools.
 - **Multiple Plans**.
 Create multiple plans for different environments or even environments for demo purposes.
 Switch between plans (environments) with ease.
 - **Simple Config Files**.
-Proco helps to split config files, so it is easy to maintain and scale them any time.
+Poco helps to split config files, so it is easy to maintain and scale them any time.
 - **Script Support (Hooks)**.
 Add additional scripts any time.